California Fan Palm Fruit

 The Cahuilla People were known to grind the fruit's seeds into a semi-solid mash.
 Similar to oatmeal.

 By autumn the California Fan Palm Tree Fruit has ripened.
-Then falling to the ground.
+That's when they fall to the ground.
 Coyotes make it their prime food source at that time of year.

 The nutritional value for the fruit is comparable to some other fruits.